WebSiteX5/wsx5-developers-guide/docs/optional-objects/wsx5-script.md

 		"dbTable": "orders_",

 		// The order send mode
-		"sendMode": "email" // may be "email" or "db"
+		"sendMode": "email", // may be "email" or "db"

+		// True if option for automatic registration of users is enabled "registerCustomers" : true
 	},

 	// Informations about the data managements